hemantksingh/messup-learn/Security/Web Security/Security Headers.md

 1. When user visits `foo.com` in browser, `foo.com` server returns `foo.com` HTTP response, CSP restriction within this response can prevent `foo.com` in browser from issuing request to `bar.com`.
 2. If there is no CSP restriction within `foo.com` HTTP response, then `foo.com` in browser can send a request to `bar.com`.
 3. Upon receiving the request, `bar.com` server responds with `bar.com` HTTP response, CORS restriction within this response can prevent `foo.com` in browser from loading it.
 (Note that by default, Same-origin policy will restrict the response from loading, unless otherwise specified by CORS)

+## Deprecated

+* X-XSS-Protection
+  The core issue exploited by XSS attacks is the browser’s inability to distinguish between scripts that are intended to be part of your application and the ones that have been maliciously injected by a third-party.
+This header lets domains toggle on and off reflective XSS prevention of the browser.

+    ```sh
+    X-XSS-Protection: 0 # disable XSS protection
+    X-XSS-Protection: 1; # enables XSS protection
+    X-XSS-Protection: 1; mode=block # rather than sanitize the page, when a XSS attack is detected, the browser will prevent rendering of the page
+    X-XSS-Protection: 1; report=<reporting-uri> # If a cross-site scripting attack is detected, the browser will sanitize the page and report the violation
+    ```

+* Feature Policy
+    The Permissions-Policy header replaces the existing Feature-Policy header for controlling which features and APIs can be used in the browser